irrdnet/irrd/docs/users/database-changes.rst

 Referential integrity
 ---------------------
 IRRd enforces referential integrity between objects.
-This means it is not permitted to delete an object that is still referenced by other objects.
-When an object is created or updated, all references to other objects, such as a `mntner`, must be valid.
+This means you are not permitted to delete an object that is still referenced by other objects.
+When you create or update an object, all references to other objects, such as a `mntner`, must be valid.
 This only applies to strong references, as indicated in the object template.
 For weak references, only the syntax is validated.

-When creating or deleting multiple objects, these are considered together, which means that an attempt to delete A and B in one submission, while B depends on A, the deletion will pass referential integrity checks.
+When you create or delete multiple objects in one request, these are evaluated together, which means that if you attempt to delete A and B in one submission, while B depends on A, the deletion will pass referential integrity checks.
 (If authentication fails for the deletion of A, the deletion of B will also fail, as A still exists.)

-In the same way, it's possible to create multiple objects that depend on each other in the same submission to IRRd.
+In the same way, you can create multiple objects that depend on each other in the same submission to IRRd.

 Authentication checks
 ---------------------
-When changing an object, authentication must pass for one of the maintainers referred by the affected object itself.
+When you change an object, authentication must pass for one of the maintainers referred by the affected object itself.
 In case of updates to existing objects, this refers to both one of the existing object maintainers, and one of the maintainers in the newly submitted version.
 Using a valid override password overrides the requirement to pass authentication for the affected objects.

-Changes can only be made to authoritative databases.
+You can only make changes to objects in authoritative databases.

-When creating a new `mntner`, a submission must pass authorisation for one of the auth methods of the new mntner.
-Other objects can be submitted that depend on the new `mntner` in the same submission.
+When you create a new `mntner`, a submission must pass authorisation for one of the auth methods of the new mntner.
+You can submit other objects that depend on the new `mntner` in the same submission.

 .. _auth-related-mntners: